collective/mr.bob/docs/source/index.rst

 .. sidebar:: Features

+    - provide questions needed to be answered
+    - questions can be grouped by using a namespace
     - render templates from a folder or Python egg
     - supports Python 2.6 - 3.3, pypy
     - 100% test coverage